 This is probably the best part of rebranding—announcing it to your audience!
 You and your team will want to come up with a strategy for announcing your new brand.
 Make sure you communicate why you chose to rebrand and how this new brand will be beneficial for them going forward.

-Building Your New Brand
+Building Your New Brand: What’s Next?

-And, if you want to discover the simple way to uncover and amplify your personal brand so you can get paid to do the work you love (and make it easy!), check out my FREE Masterclass on 3 Secrets to Building a Profitable Personal Brand.
+- If you want to discover the simple way to uncover and amplify your personal brand so you can get paid to do the work you love (and make it easy!), check out my FREE Masterclass on 3 Secrets to Building a Profitable Personal Brand.